6.4.9 Multi-transit analysis (MTA)

 The uncertainty on the multi-transit radial velocities is estimated differently in the two methods and is provided in radial_velocity_error.

 The multi-transit broadening velocity, vbroad, is the median of the single-transit measurements obtained in STA (Section 6.4.8), leaving aside the values obtained with deblended or re-blended spectra and those obtained before the decontamination at OBMT 1317.
-The uncertainty associated to vbroad is provided in vbroad_error and the number of single-transit measurements used in vbroad_nb_transits.
-The computation and validation of vbroad is described in detail in Frémat et al. (2022).
+The uncertainty associated with vbroad is provided in vbroad_error and the number of single-transit measurements used in vbroad_nb_transits.
+The computation and validation of vbroad is described in detail in Frémat et al. (2023).

 The multi-transit , grvs_mag, is the median of the single-transit measurements obtained in FullExtraction (Section 6.4.5), leaving aside the values obtained with deblended spectra and those obtained with spectra having rectangular truncated windows.
 A consequence of this is that the stars having only blended transits do not have grvs_mag information published in DR3.